-Children are encouraged at all times to practice positive behaviour.
+Children are always encouraged to practice positive behaviour.
 We introduce Dojo points for positive and progressive behaviour expectations in class.
 Children are encouraged with stickers and celebrate at circle time and throughout the day.
-The class dojo points are uploaded onto SIMS and the child with the highest number of points is the 'Star' of the week.
+The class dojo points are uploaded onto Phoenix and the child with the highest number of points is the 'Star' of the week.